 - normally live in Somerset

-have difficulty managing everyday tasks due to physical disability or illness, or are a carer.
+- have difficulty managing everyday tasks because of a physical disability or illness, or

 We will talk with you to understand what could help you.
 We may be able to give you advice and information on the phone.
 Sometimes, someone from adult social care may need to come and see you to make sure we give you the best advice.
 This is called an assessment.

-If your assessment shows that you need equipment, for example, a hoist and sling or minor works such as stair rails, then we will provide them free of charge.
+If your assessment shows that you need equipment, for example, a hoist and sling or minor works such as stair rails, we will provide them free of charge.

 - Access - widening doorways for wheelchairs